![]() |

 Kim Anderson is putting her 20 years of experience as legal counsel, board member and manager of non-profit and for-profit entities to work as an executive consultant for non-profit organizations.
-Kim's daughter Dani is entering Howard University, where she plans to study biology and African American Studies and eventually attend medical school and pursue a career in public health.
+Kim's daughter Danielle is entering Howard University, where she plans to study biology and African American Studies and eventually attend medical school and pursue a career in public health.
 Dani was recently named a Robert Wood Johnson Foundation/ College Board Epidemiology National Scholar, ranking 7th nationally out of 700 initial applicants.

-Israel Bernal was accepted to Penn State and will be starting their summer program in July 2008.
-Israel, Alfredo and Olga (who is now in the 8th grade) all have academic mentors at The Garage Youth Center and are there to study and socialize several times a week.
-Amador Bernal still waters mushrooms at Kaolin Mushrooms and his wife Bernadita still packs boxes at To-jo Mushrooms.
+Israel Bernal was accepted to Penn State and will be starting their summer program in July, 2008.
+Israel, Alfredo and Olga (who is now in the 8th grade) all have academic mentors at The Garage Youth Center and go there to study and socialize several times a week.
+Amador Bernal (right, with youngest daughter Maritza) still waters mushrooms at Kaolin Mushrooms and his wife Bernadita still packs boxes at To-jo Mushrooms.
 Kaolin and To-jo are two of the farms that are participating in the traveling health clinic program initiated by La Comunidad Hispana.
 Kennett Square, Pennsylvania, continues to be a leader in providing services that help foster an atmosphere of inclusion, receptivity and mutual support.
-“Bridging the Community” (www.bridgingcommunity.com) monthly meetings, for example, bring residents from all walks of life together to develop partnerships, offer services and seek assistance. |
+“Bridging the Community” (www.bridgingcommunity.com) monthly meetings, for example, bring residents from all walks of life together to develop partnerships, offer services and seek assistance.

 |